 Most action camera these days are built fairly well and can be beat-up a lot.
 How well they hold up under duress really comes down to build quality.

 Of special note is the waterproof depth of an action camera, that is, how far it can be submerged before the sealing is compromised.
-30 feet is the generally the shallowest depth for action cameras though an increasing amount can go upwards of 150 feet.
+30 feet is generally the shallowest depth for action cameras though an increasing amount can go upwards of 150 feet.
 If you’re a deep-water diver, these numbers will mean more to you.

-The size and weight of an action is pretty straight-forward.
+The size and weight of an action camera is pretty straight-forward.
 The smaller and lighter it is, the more useful it is.
-Be careful when buying a cheap GoPro alternative - many are built from less reliable materials and are, thus, more prone to breaking.
+Be careful when buying a cheap GoPro alternative – many are built from less reliable materials and are, thus, more prone to breaking.

 Action cameras come in two shapes as well – cubical and bullet.
 Cubes are the most common variety and are most often very useful.
 Bullet shapes may suit other people more though and often bullet shape cameras come with more tech and features due to their increased size.

 For many, the biggest complaint that they have with action cameras is that they’re a little hard to use due to their limited surface area and controls.
 Many modern actions camera developers have alleviated these problems, somewhat, thanks to some pretty intuitive technologies.

 Touch screens are becoming increasingly common and are usually quite useful.
 These eliminate the need to have and use manual controls on the camera.
 Of increasing occurrence are voice controls, which, though in their fledgling years and not totally effective yet, are still an inspiring step in the right direction.

 WiFi connectivity is practically mandatory in action cameras these days.
 With the ability to connect your action camera to a phone or electronic device, you can share photos wirelessly and even take remote photos.
 Even though most if not every action camera has some sort of WiFi feature included, not everyone performs well.
 Keep an eye for wireless efficiency when looking for a good action cam as well.